goldstar/frozen_record/README.md

 end
 ```

-By default, the Book model would be expected to respond to `#genre_ids` with an array of values that matche Author records' `#id` attribute.
+By default, the Book model would be expected to respond to `#genre_ids` with an array of values that match Author records' `#id` attribute.

 The `belongs_to_many_frozen` association supports the same options as `belongs_to_frozen`.